-- · 2000-2013: Self-study diabetes and food nutrition, developing a data collection and analysis software. - · 2014: Develop a mathematical model of metabolism, using engineering modeling and advanced mathematics. - · 2015: Weight & FPG prediction models, using neuroscience. - · 2016: PPG & HbA1C prediction models, using optical physics, artificial intelligence (AI), and neuroscience. - · 2017: Complications due to macro-vascular research, such as Cardiovascular disease (CVD), coronary heart diseases (CHD), and stroke, using pattern analysis and segmentation analysis. - 2018: Complications due to micro-vascular research such as kidney (CKD), bladder, foot, and eye issues (DR). - 2019: CGM big data analysis, using wave theory, energy theory, frequency domain analysis, quantum mechanics, and AI. - · 2020: Cancer, dementia, longevity, geriatrics, DR, hypothyroidism, diabetic foot, diabetic fungal infection, and linkage between metabolism and immunity, learning about certain infectious diseases, such as COVID-19. - · 2021: Applications of linear elastic glucose theory (LEGT) and perturbation theory from quantum mechanics on medical research subjects, such as chronic diseases and their complications, cancer, and dementia. - · 2022: Applications of viscoelastic/viscoplastic glucose theory (LEGT) on 82 biomedical research cases and 4 economics research cases.
+- 2000-2013: Self-study diabetes and food nutrition, developing a data collection and analysis software. - 2014: Develop a mathematical model of metabolism, using engineering modeling techniques and certain advanced mathematics. - 2015: Weight & FPG prediction models, using neuroscience model. - 2016: PPG & HbA1C prediction models, using optical physics, artificial intelligence (AI), and neuroscience. - 2017: Complications due to macro-vascular research, such as Cardiovascular disease (CVD), coronary heart diseases (CHD), and stroke, using pattern analysis and segmentation analysis. - 2018: Complications due to micro-vascular research such as kidney (CKD), bladder infection, foot ulcer, neuropathy and retinopathy. - 2019: CGM big data analysis, using wave theory, energy theory, frequency domain analysis, perturbation theory of quantum mechanics, extended theory of relativity, and AI. - 2020: Cancer, dementia, longevity, geriatrics, hypothyroidism, diabetic foot, diabetic skin fungal infection, and linkage between metabolism and immunity, learning about certain infectious diseases, such as COVID-19. - 2021: Applications of linear elastic glucose theory (LEGT) and perturbation theory from quantum mechanics on medical research subjects, such as chronic diseases and their complications, cancer, and dementia. - 2022: Applications of viscoelastic/viscoplastic glucose theory (VGT) on 89 biomedical research cases and 4 economics research cases.

 Again, to date, he has spent around 40,000 hours self-studying and researching medicine.
+During the past 13 years, he has read \sim 2,500 published medical papers.
 He has collected and calculated more than three million pieces of data regarding his medical conditions and lifestyle details.
-In addition, he has written 676 medical research notes and published 600+ papers in 100+ various medical and engineering journals.
-Moreover, he has also given ~120 presentations at ~65 international medical conferences.
+In addition, up to 6/8/2022, he has written 683 medical research notes and published 600+ papers in 100+ various medical, engineering, and economics journals.
+Moreover, he has also given \sim 120 presentations at \sim 65 international medical conferences.
 He has continuously dedicated his time (11-12 hours per day and work each day of a year, without rest) and efforts to his medical research work and shared his findings and learnings with other patients worldwide.